Singida Region: Drainage basins

-Fauna
+Flora

 Bush or thickets in the uplands are examples of the vegetation that can be found there.

 Wetland vegetation is another thing, and it combines grassland with trees.
 In the Iramba and Central Singida districts (Ilongero/Mgori), bushland vegetation predominates.
 Parts of Ikungi District (Isuna, Ikungi, northern Manyoni, the northeastern portion of Itigi, and parts of Makanda) are covered in an impenetrable dense deciduous thicket of multisteamed shrubs known as "Itigi thickets."
 In areas of woodland grassland and on the edge of marsh vegetation, wetland vegetation is found in wetter "mbuga" that are inevitably inundated for extended periods during the wet season.
 Kintinku, Muhalala, and Saranda in Manyoni's northeast and Manyoni's southeast both have this type of vegetation.

 Economy

 About 90% of the population in Singida Region is employed in the agricultural industry, which dominates the region's economy.

 The majority of the region's monetary revenue comes from agriculture, primarily from the production of maize, sweet potatoes, paddy, sorghum, peanut, cotton, sunflower, cashew nuts, and cassava.
 Next to agriculture, the livestock industry—which includes the poultry industry—plays a key role in the local economy.